txstate-etc/graphql-server/README.md

   * Usually simply limits the types of data allowed, like saying that a course catalog application can only see semesters and course details, but no user information.
   * Can be implemented with a TypeGraphQL middleware.
 This library doesn't provide anything extra.

 This library provides a completely opt-in `AuthorizedService` abstract class that you can use instead of `BaseService`.

-Each `AuthorizedService` must provide a `mayView` method that accepts an instance of the model associated with the service.
-This will be where we implement user-based authorization for each data type.
+Each `AuthorizedService` may provide a `mayView` method that accepts an instance of the model associated with the service and returns true only if the current authenticated user should be able to view the object.
+This is how we implement complex user-based authorization for each data type.

+Additionally, each service may provide a non-mutating `removeProperties` method that accepts an instance of the model and removes or anonymizes one or more properties from the object before returning it.
+Do NOT mutate the input object, it will be in the dataloader cache and shouldn't be altered.
+Return a cloned object instead.

-`AuthorizedService` also provides a `removeUnauthorized` method for convenience, which calls `mayView` on each array element and filters out objects the authenticated user should not see.
+Finally, `AuthorizedService` provides a `removeUnauthorized` method that your service may use to clean out objects the user shouldn't see.
+It calls `mayView` and `removeProperties` on each array element and filters out objects and properties the authenticated user should not see.
 It should be used every time a service method returns an array.

 There's nothing here for authorizing mutations; that should generally take place at the beginning of the mutation method in the service class, but can also be broken out into helper methods like `mayCreate` or `mayDelete`.